jacob-church/signal/README.md

 `effect` is a special function for describing a side-effect that depends on the value of some number of `Signal`s.
 By default, the provided calculation will _not_ run when it's dependencies change.
-Instead, it is left to the user to decide how frequently the function should run by calling `flushEffectQueue()`.
+Instead, it is left to the user to decide how frequently the function should run by calling `runEffects()`.

 This pattern ensures that the laziness of `Signal`s isn't in vain by only forcing `Signal` values to compute when it's reasonably necessary (such as at